Sport-by-sport look at the impact of the coronavirus outbreak

 – England’s upcoming Test series against Sri Lanka is postponed with the touring players returning home.

-– The start of the Indian Premier League has been postponed from March 29 to April 15 as a precautionary measure.
+– The start of the Indian Premier League was postponed from March 29 to April 15 as a precautionary measure.

-– Surrey have cancelled their pre-season training camp at the ICC Academy in Dubai amid concern over the safety of their players.
+– The annual Champion County match, which is regarded as the curtain-raiser to the domestic season, due to be played between the MCC and Essex between March 24-27 at Galle was called off, as was the MCC World Cricket Committee meeting in Colombo scheduled for March 28 and 29.

+– Surrey, Lancashire, Worcestershire, Hampshire, Kent, Yorkshire and Somerset have cancelled or decided to return early from pre-season trips.

-– The final two one-day internationals between India and South Africa will be played behind closed doors, as will the three-match one-day international series between Australia and New Zealand, which gets under way on Friday.
+– The final two one-day internationals between India and South Africa will be rescheduled following an agreement between the countries’ governing bodies, while the remaining two ODIs between Australia and New Zealand will be played behind closed doors.

+– Australia Women’s limited-overs tour of South Africa, consisting of three ODIs and as many T20s and due to start on March 22, will not take place.

 Basketball

-– The NBA season has been suspended “until further notice” after an unnamed player from the Utah Jazz tested positive for coronavirus.
+– The NBA season was suspended “until further notice” after Utah Jazz player Rudy Gobert tested positive for coronavirus.

 Cycling